Introduction to the Relational Knowledge Graph System

-At RelationalAI, we have built the first Relational Knowledge Graph Management System (RKGMS).
+At RelationalAI, we have built the first Relational Knowledge Graph System (RKGS).

 Excerpt From: Dave McComb.
 Software Wasteland: How the Application-Centric Mindset is Hobbling our Enterprises.

 Our approach opens direct two-way communication between the domain expert and the developers, so the solution is more likely to match the requirements and be completed in a shorter timeframe with a smaller enterprise footprint.

 Data Applications built on the RelationalAI platform operate directly against the relational structure.
 For maximum scalability and flexibility, RAI’s relational structure is fully normalized.
 Queries against fully normalized data would perform poorly on a typical database, which performs n-way joins as a series of 2-way joins, generating large amounts of intermediate results.
 But RelationalAI has implemented new join technology and algorithms that makes this feasible.
 For more information on this visit our research page here.

 Machine Learning / AI and legacy imperatively coded applications are Black Boxes.
 The models and code are created by specialists, but are opaque to business people.
 This leads to lack of trust in the AI results.
 Our approach dramatically reduces lines of codes and declares the requirements in a more concise human readable format.
 These make the solutions and the results more explainable, easing the path to production and adoption by the business.

 The days of people telling the computer step by step how to perform a task are behind us.
 We no longer have to describe how we want to win a game, we just declare the rules of the game and that we want to win it.
 The platform reasons out the rest.

 RelationalAI is a cloud-based relational knowledge graph management system, with state of the art probabilistic processing and declarative reasoning at scale to make developing Data Applications a superpower for your business.